-The 2014-15 Executive Budget is presented in five volumes.
-The first volume, the Briefing Book, contains the Budget Director's Message which presents the Governor's fiscal blueprint for 2014-15.
+The FY 2017 Executive Budget is presented in five volumes.
+The first volume, the Briefing Book, included in the Governor's State of the State, contains the Budget Director's Message which presents the Governor's fiscal blueprint for FY 2017.
 It includes highlights of major initiatives and a list of legislative proposals needed to implement the proposed budget.
 This document also presents tables summarizing significant changes in agency spending.